picodata/tarantool-module/README.md

 1. `examples/read` - uses this library to do a DBMS select;
 1. `examples/write` - uses this library to do a DBMS replace.

-By following the instructions and seeing that the results users should become confident in writing their own stored procedures.
+Our examples are a good starting point for users who want to confidently start writing their own stored procedures.

-#### Preparation

-Check that these items exist on the computer:
-- Tarantool 2.2
-- A rustc compiler + cargo builder.
-Any modern version should work
+#### Creating a Cargo project

+After getting the prerequisies installed, follow these steps:

 1. Create cargo project: